opentok/broadcast-sample-app/README.md

 is 10-15 seconds and for low latency HLS is shorter.
 The host can select different options to start the broadcast (Full HD, Low latency and DVR).
 The viewers can move back and forth from the HLS viewer view to the WebRTC view.

+Instead of the regular Broadcast view, the Host can decide whether to compose a custom view with all the published streams into the sesion.
+This is done through [Experience Composer API](https://www.tokbox.com/developer/guides/experience-composer/) which allows to publish a custom application view with your own layout as a stream into the session.
+The host has some additional controls to apply a custom background to the composed view and to round the corners of the video tiles.
+If a background option is selected, a Experience Composer stream will be published into the session, otherwise a regular broadcast will be composed.

+**NOTE**: The price for a Experience Composer stream differs from a regular stream.
+Check [this article](https://video-api.support.vonage.com/hc/en-us/articles/6714156901780-Experience-Composer-Activation-and-Pricing) for further pricing information

 You can configure and run this sample app within just a few minutes!

 This guide has the following sections: